CoderKungfu/php-queue/README.md

 ## Why PHP-Queue? ##

-The pains of implementing a queueing system (eg. Beanstalk, Amazon SQS, RabbitMQ) for your application:
+Implementing a queueing system (eg. Beanstalk, Amazon SQS, RabbitMQ) for your application can be painful:

 * Which one is most efficient?
 Performant?
 * Learning curve to effectively implement the queue backend & the libraries.